 This half-term, the Barn Owls will be drawing on their research about the Anglo-Saxons and Vikings to produce a variety of pieces of writing.

-This half term we will be looking at place value, statistics and addition and subtraction.
+This half term, we will be learning about place value, statistics and addition and subtraction.